oss-review-toolkit/ort/docs/sw360-integration.md

 ### Command Line

-Apart from configuring your `ort.conf` to use SW360 to store scanner results, no specific option needs to be passed the _scanner_:
+Apart from configuring your `config.yml` to use SW360 to store scanner results, no specific option needs to be passed the _scanner_:

 ```bash
 cli/build/install/ort/bin/ort scan